 Crittall InnerVision bespoke internal steel screens (below), from around £6,000 per screen including installation.

-Designing a single storey extension: does the flow between extension and original house work?
+Single storey extension designs: the flow between extension and original house

 The flow between new and old spaces should be as natural as possible for your single storey extension to be successful.
 If you've created a kitchen extension, you might want to access it from the original hallway via wider than usual doors, whereas a home office would only require a standard door width.
 Hiding joists in the ceiling void beneath the floors of upstairs rooms can be more costly to achieve but will ensure a continuous ceiling level between existing and new spaces, which will give you a more pleasing finish architecturally.